Down vs. Feather: What's The Difference?

 How do I compare the different fill power?

 Considered by many the finest most luxurious fill in the world.
-800 fill power Hungarian white goose down clusters are larger than a US quarter in size.
+850 fill power Hungarian white goose down clusters are larger than a US quarter in size.
 Their enormous size and three-dimensional spherical shape make them the most resilient and longest-lasting down cluster.
 This largest of the down clusters is ideal for its ability to insulate when used in a down comforter or be resilient when used for our heirloom quality luxury down pillows and luxurious down mattress toppers.
+The best 850 fill power down pillows.

 This excellent quality Hungarian white goose down cluster can never be considered a compromise.
-It is much larger than a 600 fill power down cluster and therefore higher quality.
-It is also cleaned using a multistep process to ensure the down can reach its maximum loft, meaning it will be more resilient and longer-lasting than a 600 fill power down cluster.
+It is much larger than a 650 fill power down cluster and therefore higher quality.
+It is also cleaned using a multi-step process to ensure the down can reach its maximum loft, meaning it will be more resilient and longer-lasting than a 650 fill power down cluster.
+The best 750 fill power down pillows.

 What is the best design for my pillow?